benjreinhart/readr/README.md

 ## Basic Example

-Given the above directory tree:
+Given the following directory tree:

 ```
 /path/to/files/